jonallured/jonallured.com/source/_posts/2020-12-23-dealing-with-rotten-links.md

 ---
 favorite: false
 number: 41
-title: Dealing With Rotten Links
+title: "Dealing With Rotten Links"
 ---

 In a perfect world hyperlinks would always work.
 We'd go through our lives